 20 Essential Sales Skills

-The 20 Essential Sales Skills (with Practical Examples)
+20 Essential Sales Skills That Drive Sales Success

 1. Product Expertise

-Ever notice how you trust people who really know their stuff?
+Ever trust someone who truly understands their subject matter?
 Customers feel the same way.
-When you understand your product cold, your confidence comes through in every conversation.
+When you thoroughly understand your product, your confidence shines through in every conversation.

 Good product knowledge goes beyond memorizing specs.
 You need to understand use cases, limits, and how you stack up against competitors.
-When a customer asks "Can your software handle our international tax rules?" you should know the answer without checking.
+When a customer asks, "Can your software handle our international tax rules?" you should be able to provide the answer without needing to check.

 2. Prospecting